 Although the country’s economy has improved in recent years, much of Zambia’s infrastructure remains underdeveloped and expats may have to adjust to life without many of the luxuries they have back home.
 Many roads are not paved and power and water supplies can be unpredictable, even in Lusaka, where it is not uncommon to experience power blackouts; a generator is therefore essential for any expat's home.

-The sharp contradictions between the haves and the have-nots are very noticeable in Zambia.
-Within a few miles, one can see the transition from rural mud huts and poor shantytowns to luxurious mansions and ostentatious shopping malls, with the obligatory luxury vehicles lined up outside.
+The sharp contradictions between the haves and the have-nots are highly noticeable in Zambia.
+Within a few miles, one can see the transition from rural mud huts and poor shantytowns to sprawling mansions and glitzy shopping malls, with a swathe of luxury vehicles lined up outside.